Officer Jena Du: Building bridges with the UC Davis community

 As the UC Davis Police Department's first CORE Officer, Officer Jena Du has stepped into a role devoted to helping her Aggie community feel heard.

-Like many UC Davis police officers, Du is an Aggie alumnus.
+Like many UC Davis police officers, Du is an Aggie alumna.
 She came to UC Davis as a political science major, planning to be a lawyer.

 “The law was always super interesting to me,” Du explained.